Guidance for Implementing In-Process Extensions

 Consider an in-process extension written using a version of the CLR prior to version 4.0.
 Every application on the computer that uses a file Open dialog box could potentially have the dialog's managed code and its attendant CLR dependency loaded into the application's process.
 The application or extension that is first to load a pre-4.0 version of the CLR into the application's process restricts which versions of the CLR can be used subsequently by that process.
 If a managed application with an Open dialog box is built on a conflicting version of the CLR, then the extension could fail to run correctly and could cause failures in the application.
 Conversely, if the extension is the first to load in a process and a conflicting version of managed code tries to launch after that (perhaps a managed application or a running application loads the CLR on demand), the operation fails.
 To the user, it appears that some features of the application randomly stop working, or the application mysteriously crashes.

-Note that versions of the CLR equal to or later than version 4.0 are not generally susceptible to the versioning problem because they are designed to coexist with each other and with most pre-4.0 versions of the CLR (with the exception of version 1.0).
+Note that versions of the CLR equal to or later than version 4.0 are not generally susceptible to the versioning problem because they are designed to coexist with each other and with most pre-4.0 versions of the CLR (with the exception of version 1.0, which cannot coexist with other versions).
 However, issues other than version conflicts can arise as discussed in the remainder of this topic.

 A high-impact runtime that consumes significant resources can cause a failure in the host process or another in-process extension.
 For example, a high-impact runtime that consumes hundreds of megabytes of address space for its heap can result in the host application being unable to load a large dataset.
 Furthermore, because in-process extensions can be loaded into multiple processes, high resource consumption in a single extension can quickly multiply into high resource consumption across the entire system.

 If a runtime remains loaded or otherwise continues to consume resources even when the extension that uses that runtime has unloaded, then that runtime is not suitable for use in an extension.